anastazie/dash-pycon-2018/dash_tutorial.md

 Like, seriously, you can't do data preprocessing in Python without meeting `pandas`.
 It has enormous amout of nice functions, but we will look only at a few of them.
 I recommend you to take at least [10 minutes intro](https://pandas.pydata.org/pandas-docs/stable/10min.html) after the workshop.

-We will work with data by loading them using `pd.read_csv` function (you don't need to download data, just pass URL) into `pd.DataFrame` object.
+We will work with data by loading them using `pd.read_csv` function (you don't need to download data, just pass URL).
+It produces a `pd.DataFrame` object.
+This data type is a table with numbered rows.
+The same that you can see in Excel.

 ```python
 cakes = pd.read_csv(